 Print Relative Timestamp

-Previous example we have printed time stamp information in normal day format.
-But we may want to use relative time stamp.
-Relative time stamp is calculated according to the process start time and process start time is set as 0 and all other system calls time is expressed according to the process start time.
+In the previous example, we have printed time stamp information in normal day format.
+But we may want to use a relative timestamp.
+The relative timestamp is calculated according to the process start time and process start time is set as 0 and all other system calls time is expressed according to the process start time.

 $ strace -r ls